In sci-fi movies, we see the vision of the future: high-tech buildings, nanotechnologies, virtual reality integrated into the society on all levels.

 Or the printer at your office sending a notification to the office manager that it’s out of paper.
 In a factory of the future scale, thousands of interconnected devices will enable a smooth and fast production process in any industry field.

 Factory of the Future Highlights

 Those factories who have already (at least partially) implemented the principles of Smart manufacturing and the Internet of Things report a significant increase in productivity.
 According to the Hufftington Post report, the following results have been documented:

-- 45% factories reported customer satisfaction gains
+- 45% of factories reported customer satisfaction gains

-- 49% factories reported fewer product defects
+- 49% of factories reported fewer product defects

 - Integrated product configuration tools help to meet the constantly rising demand of the consumers’ market

 - Cloud data storage solutions have made storage of unlimited volumes of data possible